Partner guidelines editorials

 basics

-• The content created by the photographers, videographers and writers of Different Class is to be used through the Different Class channels only (social media, magazine, website, newsletter, etc.).
+• The content created by Different Class photographers, videographers, and writers is intended for use exclusively on Different Class channels (social media, magazine, website, newsletter, etc.).

-• However, we encourage our partners to accept the collaboration post on the social posts or share the content from Different Class's original social posts.
+• We encourage our partners to share or repost our content from our original social media posts.

-• Suppose a partner wants to use the content directly on their channels, we need to set up an additional financial agreement for this use.
-Please get in touch with us in this case.
+• If a partner wishes to use the content directly on their own channels, an additional financial agreement will be required.
+Please contact us to discuss this further.

 formats